Online tax accounts

 HMRC have produced a short YouTube video that gives you an overview of the personal tax account.
 Alternatively, you can go straight to the personal tax account sign-in page on GOV.UK.

-If you do not have a government gateway account, you can register for one as part of the process of signing up for your personal tax account (the same process set out above, as if you were registering for one as part of enrolling for self assessment).
+If you do not have a government gateway account, you can register for one as part of the process of signing up for your personal tax account.
+This will involve the same steps as set out under the heading Registering for the government gateway.

 Assisted digital